Uncommon Cents Investing LLC Acquires 1,355 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

 NASDAQ CSCO opened at $40.66 on Friday.
 Cisco Systems, Inc. has a 12 month low of $40.12 and a 12 month high of $64.29.
 The stock has a market cap of $167.07 billion, a price-to-earnings ratio of 14.42, a PEG ratio of 1.90 and a beta of 0.96.
 The company’s 50 day moving average is $45.06 and its two-hundred day moving average is $47.43.
 The company has a current ratio of 1.43, a quick ratio of 1.33 and a debt-to-equity ratio of 0.21.

-Cisco Systems (NASDAQ:CSCO – Get Rating) last released its quarterly earnings data on Wednesday, August 17th.
-The network equipment provider reported $0.74 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.73 by $0.01.
-The firm had revenue of $13.10 billion for the quarter, compared to analysts’ expectations of $12.78 billion.
+Cisco Systems (NASDAQ:CSCO – Get Rating) last released its earnings results on Wednesday, August 17th.
+The network equipment provider reported $0.74 EPS for the quarter, topping analysts’ consensus estimates of $0.73 by $0.01.
 Cisco Systems had a net margin of 22.91% and a return on equity of 31.12%.
-The company’s revenue for the quarter was down .2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.76 earnings per share.
+The company had revenue of $13.10 billion for the quarter, compared to analysts’ expectations of $12.78 billion.
+During the same quarter last year, the business earned $0.76 EPS.
+The firm’s revenue was down .2% compared to the same quarter last year.
 As a group, research analysts anticipate that Cisco Systems, Inc. will post 3.1 earnings per share for the current year.

 Cisco Systems Dividend Announcement